 It melds to skin to provide sustained UV reduction that won’t come off even if you sweat.” ~ Suncut Official Website

-So far, I’ve used Suncut Super Waterproof UV Protect Gel during a brief swimming session in Kuala Lumpur and did not get any darker.
+So far, I’d used Suncut Super Waterproof UV Protect Gel during a brief swimming session in Kuala Lumpur and did not get any darker.
 However, the sun intensity then wasn’t intense and the exposure lasted less than an hour.

 2. High & Effective UV Protection